 - Knowledge is Key – as with our other blogs for the Scottish Fold and the Pug (and in reality, all our furry friends), knowing what to look out for and what can be done to help is so important in reducing or even eliminating the impact of these breed- and species specific health challenges.
 Our pets may not be able to speak and tell us directly how they’re feeling but that doesn’t mean we are not able to understand how they are feeling.

 - Grooming, Grooming AND Grooming!
-Brushing at home and regular visits to the groomer are essential (we’re delighted to have an amazing cat friendly groomer on the team).
+Which means supporting your kitty’s natural grooming routine with plenty of brushing at home and (potentially regular) visits to the vet for some clinical grooming intervention….
 Long haired cats are often unable to maintain their coats and can present with severe matting, to the point where the entire coat becomes one tight knot, pulling at their skin and causing great discomfort.
-Most owners who bring their Persians for a trim comment how “kitten like and playful” their (reduced) fluffy felines are afterwards… we all recommend this!
+Most owners who bring their Persians for a “medical” trim comment how “kitten like and playful” their (reduced) fluffy felines are afterwards… we all recommend this!

 - Food – Consider a Persian specific food (the Royal Canin version is Dr Vito’s choice for his cats!) and choose a specially designed food dish that has elevation and a slight angle, so your flat-faced kitty has an easier time eating out of the bowl.

 - Skin and Eye care – The folds on a Persian’s face can be prone to skin infections and their inability to groom these little crevices easily means that as owners we need to give them a little help.
 A hypoallergenic face wipe (Earthbath® ones are awesome!) is a gentle way to help clean these areas.